-(a) the Exchange Participant should notify the Exchange of -
+- (a) the Exchange Participant should notify the Exchange of - - 500 contracts each for its proprietary position and Client A, 1500 contracts held by Client B, 1000 contracts held by Client C, and 800 contracts held by Fund Manager B.

-- 500 contracts each for its proprietary position and Client A, 1500 contracts held by Client B, 1000 contracts held by Client C. - (b) Client B should notify the Exchange of 500 contracts each held by the Exchange Participant's proprietary account, Client X and Y. - (c) Client A, Client X, Client Y, Client D, Client E, should each notify the Exchange of their own positions of 500 contracts. - (d) Client C should notify the Exchange of 500 contracts each held by Client D and Client E.
+- (b) Client B should notify the Exchange of 500 contracts each held by the EP's proprietary account, Client X and Y. - (c) Client A, Client X, Client Y, Client D, Client E, should each notify the Exchange of their own positions of 500 contracts. - (d) Client C should notify the Exchange of 500 contracts each held by Client D and Client E. - (e) Fund Manager B should notify the Exchange of the 800 contracts he controls and that 500 contracts are for Fund G. - (f) Fund G should notify the Exchange of its 800 contracts, 500 of which are held by Fund Manager B and 300 held by Fund Manager H.

 Notwithstanding the above filing requirements, the notice of a reportable position may be submitted by the agent or the person acting as principal (see paragraph 4.4).
-As long as there is an arrangement in place for reporting such positions, the SFC accepts that if the appointed agent has submitted the notice of reportable position, the principal will not be required to notify the Exchange of the same reportable positions.
+As long as there is an arrangement in place for reporting such positions, the SFC accepts that if one of the parties has submitted the notice of reportable position, the other parties will not be required to notify the Exchange of the same reportable positions.